View and Download the Illustrations

 About the Background colors and Grayscale versions

-The original illustrations with their colored backgrounds were commissioned to be part of a multi-media presentation.
-With the permission of Don and Pat Griggs, in addition to posting the originals, we have created "grayscale" versions of the originals (i.e. with white backgrounds instead of color) so that our members have the option of using the illustrations without draining their printer's ink or copier toner.
+The original illustrations with their colored backgrounds were commissioned to be part of a multi-media presentation created by Don and Pat Griggs.
+With their permission, in addition to posting the originals, we have created "grayscale" versions of the originals (i.e. with white backgrounds instead of color) so that our members have the option of using the illustrations without draining their printer's ink or copier toner.

 In some cases, we have repaired something in the scan of the original illustrations such as removing an artifact of the scanning process.
 In a few cases where the artist used white as an outline to characters in a "nighttime" scene, we converted the white outlines to black so that we could create a printer-friendly white background version of the image to post alongside the original.